NeedFrench

 • Example: “Ce bébé est à croquer !”
 (This baby is adorably cute!)

-See also 100 Ways to Describe Symptoms to a Doctor in French
+See also 6 ways to react to a Story in French

 4. Il est à tomber